nHuebscher/VerticalFarming_LiteratureReview/README.md

 Paper were added manually in three ways:
 1. [OpenAgrar](https://www.openagrar.de/content/index.xml) is a joint repository of different research institutes and others in the scope of the Federal Ministry of Food and Agriculture: 10 papers from OpenAgrar found to match the title screening criteria were added to Cadima
 2. [Umweltbundesamt](https://www.umweltbundesamt.de/) was checked, but papers matching the title screening criteria were already found in the Cadima database of matched searches
-3. Papers found manually and through ResearchRabbit matching the [inclusion and exclusion criteria](#Inclusion-and-exlusion-criteria) will be added in the process
+3. Papers found manually and through ResearchRabbit matching the [inclusion and exclusion criteria](#Inclusion-and-exlusion-criteria) were added in the process

 ### Results
 1. English search string (execution 24.08.2023)